s4muel/commit-template/README.md

 Are you tired of diffuse and unclear commit messages?
 Do you wish everyone could wrirte as perfect and beautiful commit messages as you?
 Well now you CAN!

-Tell all known commit cullprits of this repo and make them install this functional and if I say so myself, _perfect_ commti template.
+Tell all known commit cullprits of this repo and make them install this functional and if I say so myself, _perfect_ commit template.

 After installing this template the previoulsy lousy-written commit messages will (from now on out) be replaced with __detailed__, __descriptive__ and __*Well formatted*__ commit messages.